You’ve got questions. We’ve got answers.

 What if I’ve never spoken a word of German in my life?
 We won’t tell you, “Auf Wiedersehen!” if you can’t order a currywurst when you arrive.

 Don’t know any German?
 You can start at A1 —the very first level in the European framework for languages.
-By the end of your six months, we hope your German will be sehr gut!
+By the end of your first year, we hope your German will be sehr gut!

 Umm…what’s a currywurst?It is an integral part of the Berlin diet and an essential element of cultural learning.
 Want to know more?
 There’s always Wikipedia.